 Many Americans receive healthcare coverage from Medicare Part C. However, Medicare Part C can be a particularly complex type of insurance through which many scams are perpetrated.
 Medicare Part C, or Medicare Advantage, involves the opportunity to use public taxpayer funds to compensate private insurance companies who offer services to patients.
-Because of this exchange of taxpayer money, blowing the whistle on Medicare Part C fraud may allow whistleblowers to collect substantial payouts under state and federal qui tam laws.
+Because of this exchange of taxpayer money, blowing the whistle on Medicare Advantage fraud may allow whistleblowers to collect substantial payouts under state and federal qui tam laws.

-If you think you may be in a position to report Medicare fraud, don’t hesitate.
+If you think you may be in a position to report Medicare Part C fraud, don’t hesitate.
 Contact a Medicare fraud attorney right away to discuss the specifics of your case.
 The expert qui tam attorneys at Tycko & Zavareei LLP are ready and available to help explain your options and see determine whether you qualify for legal protections and a financial reward.

 What is Medicare Part C?

 Medicare Part C involves patients who qualify for traditional Medicare but receive their benefits through a private insurer.
 Some of the most common structures in Medicare Part C are Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).

 Medicare Part C is also known as Medicare Advantage.
 While it may involve working through a private insurance company, many Americans find that they are able to maintain or expand their benefit options through a Medicare Advantage Plan.

 Medicare fraud and abuse are unfortunately common in today’s healthcare system.
 In Medicare Advantage, privately-held insurance companies receive taxpayer funds to cover the cost of care for qualifying patients.
 Medicare Part C fraud occurs when the insurance company or healthcare practice purposefully claims a different amount than they are owed in order to turn a profit.